dukeofdance/Game-Hardware-A1/README.md

-# Industrial Design for Game Hardware Assignment 1 Repo
+# Industrial Design for Game Hardware Final Project Repo

 Christian Riggi:100752293
 Ehren Chan: 100753167

-#### IMPORTANT NOTE: The figures section in the appendix at the end of the report has a large blank space between the 3rd figure and 4th figure.
-Due to time constraints, we were unable to properly fix this in time but wanted to make note of it for the marking of the assignment.
+#### IMPORTANT NOTE: THIS SECTION IS MATERIAL FROM ASSIGNMENT 1 (NOT ASSIGNMENT 2)

 Video Link:
 https://youtu.be/NyuyO29ctjk